 Comfort

-The Acrux TR is a relatively comfortable boot, though it did not impress us as much as our award-winning models.
-It has an EVA injected midsole that keeps us from feeling sharp rocks underfoot when hiking off-trail, but the sole feels a bit thin at times.
-The ankle is cushioned and feels comfortable when laced, though the tongue tends to shift out of place and put an awkward pressure on the bottom of the shin.
+The Acrux TR is a relatively comfortable boot, though it did not impress us as much as the top-ranked hiking boots in our review.
+It has an EVA-injected midsole that keeps us from feeling sharp rocks underfoot when hiking off-trail, but the sole feels a bit thin at times.
+The ankle is cushioned and feels comfortable when laced, though the tongue tends to shift out of place and put awkward pressure on the bottom of the shin.
 The toe cap gives good protection from impacting rocks and roots as well.
-While this is a fully synthetic boot, we found that the epoxy resin-treated upper did not flex as much as we would have expected and causes some minor discomfort on the top of the toes before it is broken in.
+While this is a fully synthetic boot, we found that the epoxy resin-treated upper did not flex as much as we expected and caused minor discomfort on the top of the toes before it was broken in.

 Traction